TomArrow/JK2FactsFinds/snaps_rate_maxfps_physicsfps.md

 ### cl_commandsize

 On clients that support this (I believe old NWH had it, but current does not, but I might be wrong), set it to 512 to compensate negative effects on clientside prediction when experiencing lag.
 If you experience a short lag/delay in receiving packets from the server, this will let you keep hopping for a bit without disrupting your flow, which might save you in some situations.
-This setting does not affect gameplay or packet timing or anything else about you from the perspective of other players, its imply improves the prediction in your own client.
+This setting does not affect gameplay or packet timing or anything else about you from the perspective of other players, it imply improves the prediction in your own client.

 ## Server settings